 When you include a target item subcategory, the other target items in the list are automatically excluded.
 For example, if you include Chrome in Target/Devices, all other devices are excluded.
 You can select additional devices to be included; any items you do not select are excluded.

-Use Save as Preset for combinations of targets that use frequently.
+Use Save as Preset for combinations of targets that you frequently use.

-To save selected targeting as a preset for future use, enter a name for the preset in the Save as Preset box in the Targeting Summary and click Save.
+To save selected targeting as a preset for future use, enter a name for the preset in the Save as Preset box in the Targeting Summary dialog, then choose Save.

 - Use the Inventory target components to include or exclude parameters to or from ad units and ad unit groups.

 - Select Ad Unit or Ad Unit Groups.

 - Search for the inventory components to apply to the ad unit or ad unit group.

 - Type at least the first three letters of the inventory components name.

 - Expand folders as needed.